Light-Wizzard/Trinary-Energy/README.md

 I want to build a framework to mold the magnetic wire around, it needs to be strong enought to hold the wire while the engine rotates.

+Using Science, we make a test model, and document it, I will use the following:

+* Magnetic Wire
+* Magnetic Flux Film
+* Magnetic Polarity Tester
+* DC and AC Electric Generator to test both methodes
+* Plastic type Board to test machine on
+* Plastic to hold magnetic wire in place making framework